Updated Oct. 15, 2024 –

 Mr. Trump is the only savvy Republican who has also attracted Independents, Democrats and people who never voted before.

-So what are the dirty little secrets Mr. Trump hadn’t discussed about the economy until now?
+So what are the dirty little secrets Mr. Trump hadn’t discussed about the economy?

 Trump critics